limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 There are thousands of packages (bundles of codes) available on [CRAN](https://cran.r-project.org/).
 If you are struggling to accomplish a certain task, it is very likely that someone has already created a function or a package to do it for you.

-To install a package, you use the command `install.package("package_name")` - do not forget the quotation marks!
+To install a package, use the command `install.package("package_name")` - do not forget the quotation marks!
 To install multiple packages at once, you can use the code `install.packages(c("package_1", "package_2", ...))`.

 A big difference between R and Stata is that you have to load the package you will (or plan to use) use every time you start a new R session.
-To load a package, the command is `library(package_name)` - the quotation marks are now optional.
+To load a package, use the command `library(package_name)` - the quotation marks are now optional.
 You can write a function to load multiple libraries at once.

 The `pacman` package allows you to install and load packages in R more efficiently.
 The function `p_load()` checks whether a package is already installed, and if not, installs the package and loads it.
 The function can also be applied to several package at once, so you save a few (or many) lines of codes.